Agentic AI

 The Agentic Loop in Action

-Think of a business analyst’s job.
+Here’s an example of AI in the role of a business analyst.
 A GenAI model might summarize a stack of sales reports.
 An Agentic AI, however, could be given the goal: “Optimize our marketing spend for Q4.”

 The Agentic system would then autonomously: